awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 In some cases, you might copy a snapshot and not specify a new option group for the snapshot\.
 In these cases, when you restore the snapshot the DB instance gets the default option group\.
 To give the new DB instance the same options as the original, do the following:

-1. In the destination AWS Region, create an option group with the same settings as the original DB instance \.
+1. In the destination AWS Region, create an option group with the same settings as the original DB instance\.
 If one already exists in the new AWS Region, you can use that one\.

 1. After you restore the snapshot in the destination AWS Region, modify the new DB instance and add the new or existing option group from the previous step\.

 ## Parameter group considerations<a name="USER_CopySnapshot.Parameters"></a>

-When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB instance \.
-When you restore a snapshot to create a new DB instance , that DB instance gets the default parameter group for the AWS Region it is created in\.
+When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB instance\.
+When you restore a snapshot to create a new DB instance, that DB instance gets the default parameter group for the AWS Region it is created in\.
 To give the new DB instance the same parameters as the original, do the following:

-1. In the destination AWS Region, create a DB parameter group with the same settings as the original DB instance \.
+1. In the destination AWS Region, create a DB parameter group with the same settings as the original DB instance\.
 If one already exists in the new AWS Region, you can use that one\.

 1. After you restore the snapshot in the destination AWS Region, modify the new DB instance and add the new or existing parameter group from the previous step\.

 ## Copying a DB snapshot<a name="USER_CopyDBSnapshot"></a>

 Use the procedures in this topic to copy a DB snapshot\.
-For an overview of copying a snapshot, see [Copying a snapshot](#USER_CopySnapshot)
+For an overview of copying a snapshot, see [Copying a DB snapshot](#USER_CopySnapshot)

 For each AWS account, you can copy up to five DB snapshots at a time from one AWS Region to another\.
 If you copy a DB snapshot to another AWS Region, you create a manual DB snapshot that is retained in that AWS Region\.
 Copying a DB snapshot out of the source AWS Region incurs Amazon RDS data transfer charges\.